 As important and essential as these reviews are, they can be contentious.
 If not properly conceived and administered, they can take on an “employer vs. employee” feeling, like you’re just listing the employees’ faults.
 To ensure this in not the case, make sure the review is designed to be:

-- Open.
+- Be open.
 Everyone involved in the review process should understand and have a voice in the review process, from management to individual workers to your human resource specialists.
 You might find it effective to have the employees help determine the criteria they will be judged on, since they understand better than anyone what they need to do their jobs.

 Types of Performance Review